7368697661/gummy/README.md

 I'm working on refining the theme, introducing new color schemes, a monochrome mode, and creating better graphics to showcase the theme.

+⚠️ Help Wanted!

+I would love some new graphics showing off the theme.
+Feel free to dm or message me on Discord with screenshots or showcases and I would love to work together to add better graphics to this readme :)

 📕 About

 Gummy was born out of my admiration for the new design direction Obsidian is taking.
 I'm excited to share Gummy with you, a theme that celebrates and enhances Obsidian's sleek, modern design.
 Stay tuned for updates as I continue to refine and polish Gummy to perfection! 🚀